-Say No to Sulfates
+Say No To Sulfates!

-Most of us are used o having soaps and shampoos form a lather when we use them and it’s a common misconception that lather alone is responsible for cleaner skin or hair.
+Most of us are used to having soaps and shampoos form a lather when we use them and it’s a common misconception that lather alone is responsible for cleaner skin or hair.
 In truth, the chemical that is most frequently used to help achieve this lather is called Sodium Lauryl/Laureth Sulfate and is actually considered a highly toxic chemical.

 So it stands to reason that it should be banned from products – as who would want something that is a known hazard on their skin and in their bodies.However, the trappings of mass manufacturing prevent this from happening because business dictates that profit is always a priority and SLS is a cheap and effective replacement for natural surfactants, which means manufacturers can increase their profit margin on their products.